 - 1. Which districts in your state are the most high-poverty?
 The least high-poverty?
 Which have the most and least students from minority backgrounds? - 2.
-How does each teacher quality metric compare when broken down by student poverty levels?
-By percentages of minority students? - 3.
-How do the most meaningful metrics that you identified earlier compare when broken down by poverty and minority status?
+How does each teacher quality or principal quality metric compare across districts when broken down by student poverty minority status?

-- 4. Are the trends that you see with different metrics aligned with or in conflict with one another? (e.g., are these the same districts doing best/worst for each metric, or are some districts strong according to certain metrics and other districts strong in terms of other metrics?)
+- 3. How do the most meaningful metrics that you identified earlier compare across districts when broken down by poverty and minority status? - 4.
+Are the trends that you see with different metrics aligned with or in conflict with one another? (e.g., are these the same districts doing best/worst for each metric, or are some districts strong according to certain metrics and other districts strong in terms of other metrics?)
 If the different metrics do not depict similar results, how can this contradiction be explained (e.g., demographic trends, recent policies)? - 5.
 What patterns do you see at the regional level?
 What patterns do you see at the high school, middle school, or elementary school levels?
 What patterns do you see among high-performing or low-performing districts?
 What other patterns do you observe? - 6.
 How do the trends above apply to your state's principals?
 Are the trends the same or different than the observed teacher trends? - 7.
 Are there specific data points relating to students with special needs, English language learners, rural students, career and technical education, or other specific subgroups that ought to be explored further?

-Step 2.2: Connect Quantitative Data to Practical Solutions
+Step 2.2: Using Quantitative Data to Develop Practical Solutions